Surrogate Modeling of Urban Boundary-Layer Flow: Methodology

 \subsection{High-Fidelity Dataset}

-To generate the training data, a series of LESs of open channel flow over two surface-mounted cubes with constant height $h$ are performed, as illustrated in figure \ref{config}.

-The computational domain has a size of $\Omega = [0, 6h] \times [0,3h] \times [0,3h]$.
-This is a relatively modest domain dimension but will suffice based on the scope of this study.
+To generate the training data, a series of LESs of open channel flow over surface-mounted cubes with constant height $h$ are performed, as illustrated in figure \ref{config}.
+The computational domain has a size of $\Omega = [0, 4h] \times [0,3h] \times [0,3h]$.
+This is a relatively modest computational domain dimension but will suffice based on the scope of this study.
 The Reynolds number based on friction velocity $u_{\star}$, cube height $h$, and air kinematic viscosity $\nu$ is $Re_{\tau} = 10^{6}$.
 Under these conditions, the flow is in a fully rough aerodynamic regime, and viscous stresses can be safely neglected.
-The aerodynamic roughness length in the equilibrium wall-layer model at the solid-fluid interface is set to $z_0^{IBM} = 10^{-5} h$.
-The domain is discretized using $96 \times 48 \times 48$ collocation nodes in the streamwise, cross-stream, and vertical directions.
-This results in 16 collocation nodes per cube edge, which is sufficient to yield resolution-independent results \citep{tseng2006modeling, yang2018numerical}.
+The aerodynamic roughness length in the inviscid equilibrium wall-layer model at the solid-fluid interface is set to $z_0^{IBM} = 10^{-5} h$.
+The domain is discretized using $N_{x} \times N_{y} \times N_{z} = 64 \times 48 \times 48$ collocation nodes in the streamwise, cross-stream, and vertical directions.
+This results in 16 collocation nodes per cube's edge, which is sufficient to yield resolution-independent results \citep{tseng2006modeling, yang2018numerical}.

-Simulations are integrated in time for over $200 T_{e} = 200 (3h)/u_{\star}$, where $T_e$ is the eddy turnover time based on the height of the computational domain and $u_{\star}$.
-Instantaneous velocity snapshots are collected every $T_e/20$ during the last $100 T_e$ to evaluate statistically steady-state flow statistics.
-Each simulation took $\approx 6.5$ hours on 48 cores of Intel Xeon Platinum 8160 ``Skylake" compute node; LES model performance will be compared against those from surrogate models in \S \ref{sec:results}.
+Simulations are integrated in time for over $300 T_{e} = 300 (3h)/u_{\star}$, where $T_e$ is the eddy turnover time based on the height of the computational domain and $u_{\star}$.
+Instantaneous velocity snapshots are collected every $0.06*T_e$ during the last $200 T_e$ to evaluate statistically steady-state flow statistics.
+Each simulation took $\approx 30$ hours on 48 cores of Milan CPU @ 2.45GHz compute node; LES model performance will be compared against those from surrogate models in \S \ref{sec:results}.